 Eastern milksnakes are 2-3 feet long and a thinner snake around the size of a garden hose.
 They have unique patterned scales in shades of tan, gray, black, and orange or red, and prefer to be left alone.
 While they are not particularly dangerous, they can appear similar to a variety of other potentially venomous snakes.

 Eastern yellow-bellied racers do not try to act or look like other snakes.
 If they are threatened they run (technically they slither)!
 These thin snakes are fast, like other racer snakes.
 Although they are called Eastern yellow-bellied racers they are found west of the Mississippi River, mostly in Missouri with the River being the eastern edge of their range.
 Western yellow-bellied racers live along the coast of California, up to Canada, and as far east as the edge of Montana and Wyoming.
 These snakes are all one color usually, olive green to gray with a…you guessed it…yellow belly.
 They are a thinner snake that grows to 2 ½ – 4 feet.

 7) Northern Redbelly Snake

 Let’s get the easy stuff out of the way first, yes, these snakes do have a red belly.
-Their base color is a uniformed reddish brown with three dots behind the head.
+Their base color is a uniform reddish brown with three dots behind the head.
 You will not get this snake mixed up with the Red-Bellied Black Snake because of the obvious size difference (and the fact that they are only found in Australia).
-Red-bellied Black snakes are venomous, medium-bodied and about 4 feet long.
 Northern Redbelly snakes that live along the banks of the Mississippi are only 8-10 inches long!
-These little snakes feed on the insects, earthworms and slugs.
+These little snakes feed on insects, earthworms, and slugs.

 8) Western Foxsnake